-It is Q4 and marketing teams are developing plans for upcoming calendar year.
-Results are reviewed, plans are tweaked and budgets are proposed.
+It is Q1 of a new year and marketing teams are beginning to execute on their plans for the new calendar year.
+Results are reviewed, plans are tweaked and budgets are approved.

 One of the most popular business strategies today is the Flywheel Effect.
 Why?
 Because it is at the core of Amazon’s amazing success.
 When this business strategy is applied to marketing, it creates momentum and ultimately success.